 As a busy personal stylist here in Denver, I’m usually running out the door in the morning and don’t have a lot of time for experimenting then, so I recommend playing with layering when you’re creating outfits or playing with your necklaces when you get home while you’re still dressed, so you have a new combo the next time you wear your outfit.

 I encourage you to really dig into your jewelry box, and take some risks.
 I have several ideas from my own jewelry collection to serve as inspiration.
 If you have similar necklaces, by all means, feel free to copy-cat!

-The first example at the top of the page is very maximal (vs. minimal).
+The first example below is very maximal (vs. minimal).
 As you’ll see in other examples, you definitely don’t have to go this crazy.
 Here I started with my small gold initial necklace.
 Then I added the “cameo.”
 It’s actually an antique necklace from my grandma and it’s just an acrylic etched rose pendant, but it’s one of my most sentimental pieces.
 The gold is a little different, because it’s older, but I feel like it’s okay.